cfryerdev/microfrontends-react-js-typescript/readme.md

 # Microfrontends using Module Federation and React
 This is an example application using react (and webpack) as a host, and create react application as remotes.
-These are dynamically resolved in each next page route, and defined either ssr true/false.
+These are dynamically resolved in each page route, and defined either ssr true/false.

 ## What is a Microfrontend Architecture?